 Sometimes parents end up saying "no" too often.
 Hart and Risley studied language interactions among 42 children and their parents.
 They discovered an astounding factor that linked stunted word use on the part of parents to later reduced achievement by the children.
 From their massive data accumulation, they estimated the following:

-However, a picture begins to emerge: higher SES families use more words, and those children have greater vocabularies which grow at a faster rate than in lower SES families.
+However, a picture begins to emerge: higher SES families use more words, and those children have greater vocabularies that grow at a faster rate than in lower SES families.
 It would appear that the home environment is crucial—more important than any intervention.
-So, again, the mantra might be: "use words early and often!"
+So, again, the mantra might be: "Use words early and often!"

-Specifically, the goal is to encourage the feeling of interest (curiosity).
-It is interest which drives learning, exploration, and creativity, and we do not want to inhibit that!
+Specifically, the goal is to encourage a feeling of interest (curiosity).
+It is interest that drives learning, exploration, and creativity, and we do not want to inhibit that!